urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/http.md

 ---

 There's a variety of arvo services we haven't touched on yet.
-Let's figure out how to do HTTP requests and set timers.
+Let's figure out how to make HTTP requests and set timers.

 Let's build an uptime-monitoring system.
 It'll ping a web service periodically and print out an error when the response